-The Global Cricket Academy in Dubai Sports City will feature pitches that mimic the grounds of internationally renowned arenas.
+The Global Cricket Academy in Dubai Sports City will feature pitches that mimick the grounds of internationally renowned arenas.

 When the International Cricket Council sent a delegation to India during the 2006 Champions Trophy to promote their nascent Global Cricket Academy in Dubai, they claimed their plans were "literally ground-breaking".

 It soon emerged that the game's governing body meant what it said.
 One of the main selling points of the ambitious project in Dubai Sports City (DSC) was the plan to import different types of soil for their academy pitches.
 The premise was to replicate the different types of playing surfaces faced by batsmen around the world.

 However, the innovative plan has been delayed by the excavation and delivery of the Australian quota.
 Now the UAE looks unlikely to be able to stage the ICC World Cup Qualifier next April.
 It will either be postponed or moved.

 Rod Marsh, the former Australia wicket-keeper, who is the academy's first director of coaching, said: "By bringing soil in from abroad, it will allow us to create various types of pitches.
 We will be able to provide surfaces that offer seam-movement, pace and bounce, or spin - and that means the academy will be an ideal location for teams as they prepare for tours.

 "The fact we are based in Dubai is an added bonus because, geographically, it is a perfect stopping-off point for sides ahead of the majority of tours."

 DSC is touted as the world's first "fully integrated sports city" - and the cricket facilities have been designed to represent a microcosm of the global game.
 It is hoped the biggest international teams, such as India, Australia and England, will use DSC's facilities while they prepare for foreign tours where pitch conditions differ from those in their own country.